mbadwa/devops-notes/Kubernetes-notes/kubernetes-notes.md

 - **Controller Manager** is actually a group of controller separate services running.
 - To reduce complexity, they are all compiled into a single binary and run in a single process
 - These controllers include:
-  - **Node Controller:** Responsible to monitoring/noticing and responding when nodes go down
+  - **Node Controller:** Responsible for monitoring/noticing and responding when nodes go down
   - **Replication Controller:** Responsible for maintaining the correct number of pods for every replication controller object in the system.
 If a pod goes down, it would do auto healing.
   - **Endpoints Controller:** Populates the Endpoints object (that is, joins Services and Pods)
   - **Service Account and Token Controllers:** Create default accounts and API access tokens for new namespace.
 Manages authorization and authentication